Skip to main content

 The most effective approach is not picking one tool.
 It is building a lightweight stack of two to four tools that cover your full research pipeline, from initial question to final synthesis.
 Researchers who build that stack now will spend their time writing and thinking instead of searching and re-reading.

-Try Atlas free to build a connected research knowledge base.
+Try Atlas to build a connected research knowledge base.
 Upload your first papers, generate a mind map, and see how your sources connect.
 No credit card required.